Segismu/Segismu.github.io/_pages/film-writing.md

 <!-- INTENSE CREATURES -->
 <h2>Deep Creatures (in development)</h2>
 <p><strong>Feature Film Project</strong></p>
 <p>An unsettling story of youth, memory, and looping realities.
-Currently in development, this film expands the universe of my short *Again* and bridges it with the interactive media I continue to develop.</p>
+Currently in development, this film expands the universe of my short *Again* and bridges it with the interactive media we continue to develop.</p>

 <hr>